Cosmakes/DnDJay/README.md

 If you want to build the DnDJay yourself, here is a guide how I did it.

-### Step 1: Gathering materials
+### Step 1: Gathering components

-For my build of the DnDJay, I used the following building materials:
+For my build of the DnDJay, I used the following components:

 | Quantity      | Item          | Source        |
 | ------------- | ------------- | ------------- |